 The GDPR was approved and adopted by the EU Parliament in April 2016.
 The regulation will take effect in May 2018.

-In light of a uncertain ‘Brexit’ – I represent a data controller in the UK and want to know if I should still continue with GDPR planning and preparation?
+In light of an uncertain ‘Brexit’ – I represent a data controller in the UK and want to know if I should continue with GDPR planning and preparation.

 Who does the GDPR affect?